next-dev-team/awesome-front-end/README.md

 ## ReactJs
   is a library to build user interfaces based on components using Virtual DOM and JSX
 - Maintainer: Meta (Facebook)
-    - PROS: Big comunity and lib, Freedom on development base on own architecture design with pure javasript and JSX
+    - PROS: Wide comunity and lib, Freedom on development base on own architecture design with pure javasript and JSX
     - CONS: Learning curve, design own architecture, mostly is building from sratch

 ### Framework